Ultimatorius/Komputek/README.md

 MFT fixup application logic (apply_fixup).
 Improvements and Enhancements:

-Comparison with Previous Version: You mentioned that we worked together on a previous version, but I don't have a specific memory of our previous interactions.
-So I can't make a direct comparison.
-However, I can say that the current code has quite advanced features.
 Completeness Check:
 Missing Modules/Functions: The main.cpp file contains the header files tree_view.h, duplicate_finder.h, and index_manager.h, and calls functions such as display_tree_view(), find_duplicates(), save_index(), load_index(), list_files_sorted().
 However, these header files and the related .cpp files (and therefore the implementations of these functions) are not among the files provided to me.
 This is a significant deficiency for the project to compile and run properly in its current state.
 Missing Code: The implementation of the search_files function in the search_engine.cpp file seems to be incomplete.
 The FTS query has started to be created, but the part about running the query and processing the results is missing.